apekshatrivedi/AnsibleBigDataAutomation/README.md

     Roles are a package of closely related Ansible content that can be shared more easily than plays alone.

+    Playbook with roles.

+    ```yaml
+    - hosts: web
+      roles:
+        - common
+        - webservers
+    ```
+    Command to view create an ansible role structure `ansible-galaxy init rolename`

+    By creating the roles directory structure ansible can identify if the YAMLS are tasks or handlers.

 ## Installing Ansible